Drama, Dance, Theatre and Cinematics Degree

 Drama is the performance of fiction on stage and comes from the Greek work ‘action’ meaning those who engage with drama are in action which is why they are called ‘actors’.
 Dance, however, is the performance of a series of movements that construct a form of art, while Cinematics is the performance of drama and dance designed for the cinema.
 Theatre, which is usually paired with drama or performing arts isn’t the same as studying drama at A Level or GCSE – it will focus on playwrights, acting techniques and styles and the way the theatre as a whole, has developed over time.

-If your desire is to become the next Kate Winslet or Brad Pitt then acting school may better suit you, whereas studying a degree in any of the four areas above is more focused on the theoretical side.
+If your desire is to become the next Kate Winslet or Brad Pitt, then acting school may better suit you, whereas studying a degree in any of the four areas above is more focused on the theoretical side.

 What A Levels do I need?

 Some degrees, which are more practical in nature may ask students to provide a portfolio or to attend an audition as part of the admission process.
-Whereas degree courses that have more emphasis on the theoretical aspect will have universities asking for at least 240 UCAS points and it will help if you have an A level in subjects related to the degree, such as theatre, performing arts or drama.
+Whereas degree courses that have more emphasis on the theoretical aspect will have universities asking for at least 240 UCAS points and it will help if you have A levels in subjects related to the degree, such as theatre, performing arts or drama.

 Research is important when interested in a degree in drama, dance, cinematics or theatre to determine if students wish to study a more theoretical or practical based degree.